 Type 430

-Type 430 (S43000) lashing wire is a low-carbon stainless steel wire with 17% chromium.
-Though certain conditions can cause dark surface staining, this alloy's characteristics make it ideal for applications that fall under general use.
+Type 430 (S43000) lashing wire is a low-carbon stainless steel lashing wire with 17% chromium.
+Though certain conditions can cause dark surface staining, the stainless steel's characteristics make it ideal for general use applications.
 Its tensile strength ranges from 70k to 95k psi, and it has an average break load of 125 pounds.
 Each coil is 1,200 feet long and weighs 6.5 pounds.

 Type 430 is suitable for ordinary atmospheric exposure.
 This lashing wire performs best away from industrial applications involving pollutant emissions and in conditions farther than 25 miles from saltwater.